John Tomlinson, Baron Tomlinson

-John Edward Tomlinson, Baron Tomlinson (born 1 August 1939), is a British Labour Co-operative politician.
-He is currently a life peer in the House of Lords, and was previously a Member of Parliament from 1974 to 1979, and a Member of the European Parliament (MEP) from 1984 to 1999.
+John Edward Tomlinson, Baron Tomlinson (1 August 1939 – 20 January 2024) was a British Labour Co-operative politician.
+He served as a life peer in the House of Lords from 1998 until his death, and had previously been a Member of Parliament from 1974 to 1979, and a Member of the European Parliament (MEP) from 1984 to 1999.

+Tomlinson was a pro-European Labour moderate who was Harold Wilson’s final Parliamentary Private Secretary.

 Early life

 Born in London, Tomlinson was educated at Westminster City School and the Co-operative College in Loughborough.
 He later studied health services management at Brunel University, and in 1982 he was awarded an MA in industrial relations from the University of Warwick.

 Professional and early political career

 Tomlinson was active in Yorkshire politics, secretary of Sheffield Co-operative Party and an executive member of Yorkshire Labour Party.
 He was the youngest councillor on Sheffield City Council from 1964.
-He worked as head of research for the Amalgamated Union of Engineering Workers 1968–70.
+He worked as head of research for the Amalgamated Union of Engineering Workers 1968–1970.